lucasjeromelovelace/password-generator/README.md

 ## Description

-Created password generator for companies that handle sensitive information can use
+Created password generator for companies that handle sensitive information.
+Users click on button and input a number of characters wanted for password.
+User will be prompted with password requirements.

 ## How
 Used Javascript that uses an array to generate a passwrod word with upper case, lower case, numeric and speacial characters.
+Used event listener to generate button for password

 ## Usuage